-Some home maintenance items you can DIY (do it yourself) and some, you should call an expert.
+Some home maintenance items you can do yourself, but for others you should call an expert.
 Garage doors are no different.
-Homeowners who want to save a penny, can try these DIY suggestions here to help keep a garage door in the best condition, possible.
+Homeowners who want to save a penny can try these DIY suggestions to help keep their garage door in the best condition for as long as possible.

 Monthly Visual Check

-Check for cable wear or fraying, loose mounting hardware, or if something doesn’t look or sound right, have the garage door inspected by a trained technician.
+Specifically, check for cable fraying or loose mounting hardware, and always notice if something doesn’t look or sound right.
+If you notice any of these problems, have the garage door inspected by a trained technician.

 Safety Eyes Check

 This might be the most important DIY maintenance you can do.
-Each month, check the safety eyes at the front, bottom of the garage door to ensure they sense anything blocking the garage door from closing.
-If a child or pet is in the way of the door closing, these make sure it doesn’t close on anyone.
+Each month, check the safety eyes at the front near the bottom of the garage door to ensure they sense anything blocking the garage door from closing.
+If a child or pet is in the way of the door closing, these keep the door from lowering fully.

 If it does not reverse and reopen, pull the item out of the path of the closing door.
 Close the door again.
 With it closed, clean the sensor eyes with a soft, dry cloth.
 Gently adjust them by hand if they look out of alignment.
 Open the door and repeat the sensor eye test.
 If it still won’t reverse and reopen, a trained service technician should take a look at it.